Written by Rose Souders

 - Images that show what we’re up to – because we like to engage our community and share the types of projects we work on, bringing them along for the ride.

-See, each post we publish really does serve our marketing goals that we have for engagement and web traffic.
+See, each post we publish really does serve the marketing goals that we have for engagement and web traffic.
 By writing out your own content types and why you use them, you’ll gain a deeper understanding of what type of content you need to write and with what Call-to-Actions (CTAs).
+You can even go one step further and create an editorial calendar to map out your content ahead of time in batches to save you time.

 A Facebook Pixel is a piece of code that is created in your business manager account, then uploaded to your website.
 It allows you to see deeper analytics for conversions and build audiences in your ad account from people who did something specific.
 When you set it up, you determine the different “Events” you want to track.